-Business owners and their IT teams need to ensure there is a strategy in place to protect themselves from an internal threat if they want to avoid the next big email security breach.
+After organizations cover their data from outside threats, they overlook internal email security strategies.
+This is a considerable risk because employees can intentionally or unintentionally cause a massive security breach.
+Because of this, business owners and their IT teams need to ensure a strategy to protect themselves from an internal threat if they want to avoid an email security breach.

 The Rise of Internal Threats

-Internal, or insider threats, are defined as security risks to an organization’s data, with the attacker originating directly from the organization.
-Their occurrence is on the rise – according to the 2019 Insider Threat Report, 70% of respondents agree that insider attacks are becoming more frequent.
+The definition of internal or insider threats is a security risk to an organization’s data from an attacker originating directly from the organization.
+According to the 2019 Insider Threat Report, 70% of respondents agree that insider attacks are becoming more frequent.

 Carelessness and lack of awareness is a common cause of insider email security breaches.
-An email with proprietary or confidential information can mistakenly be sent to the wrong recipient.
-Or an employee may accidentally click on the wrong link or attach the wrong file.
-It doesn’t talk much to put an organization’s data at risk.
+An example of this would be an email that is confidential getting sent by mistake.
+Or, an employee may accidentally click on an incorrect link or attach the wrong file.
+Unfortunately, it doesn’t take much to put an organization’s data at risk.

 An employee with malicious intent may already have regular access to sensitive information.
-It’s easier for them to steal and distribute the information, without evidence of an intrusion.
+Therefore, it’s easier for them to steal and distribute the information without evidence of an intrusion.

 The Consequences of an Internal Email Hack

 These attacks can be very damaging.
-An email hack has the potential to leak data, compromising sensitive vendor and client data.
-This can result in huge financial and productivity costs.
+For example, an email hack can leak data, compromising sensitive vendor and client information.
+In addition, this attack can result in substantial financial and productivity costs.

-Compromised vendor and client data can cause potential to lawsuits.
+Compromised vendor and client data can cause potential lawsuits.
 Certain types of malware can even pause business operations entirely.
-Companies may also need to hire someone to determine the source of the hack, adding additional expenses.
+Companies may also need to hire someone to determine the source of the hack.
+This would add additional expenses.

 Solutions to Prevent Insider Attacks

 Business tools like Office 365 offer built-in security features, but those aren’t enough for every organization.
-They are great for identifying basic threats but not good for advanced attacks.
+They are great for identifying fundamental threats but not suitable for advanced attacks.

-Here are some ways to combat insider email security treats:
+Here are some ways to combat insider email security threats:

-- Automated Email Encryption – Outcoming messages containing sensitive information can be automatically encrypted so they cannot be accessed if intercepted by hackers.
+Automated Email Encryption: Outcoming messages containing sensitive information can be automatically encrypted, which means hackers cannot access the information.

-- Software Updates – Keep all security software updated on a regular basis.
+Software Updates: Keep all security software updated regularly.